7 Essential Tips For Great Home Appraisal

 • Smart Home Features — Security systems, smart lighting, and home automation can add appeal, especially in newer housing markets.

-Pro tip: Keep a list of all upgrades you’ve made in recent years—big or small.
+Pro tip: Keep a list of all upgrades you’ve made in recent years big or small.
 Even minor updates, like installing a new water heater or replacing old carpet with hardwood floors, can influence the final appraisal value.
+Estate appraisers often find detailed improvement records particularly valuable.

 A person reviewing a home appraisal checklist, with a "House for Sale" sign visible next to them